develop-me/bootcamp--week-05--tooling/challenges/01/07-rewind.md

 1) **Use `git reset`**

-	Experiment with `git reset --hard HEAD` and `git reset --soft HEAD` to return back to your very last commit.
+	Experiment with `git reset --hard HEAD` to throw away your experimental work.

 	Keep using `git reflog` to track how you are moving around between your commits and `git status` to check where you are